WorldBrain/Legacy-Research-Engine/README.md

 If you don't feel comfortable installing a Chrome extension that can read and modify all data on the websites you visit from the webstore (we wouldn't either!), you can clone it on your local machine, read through our code to verify that it is not malicious, and then install it as an unpacked local extension through the menu in `chrome://extensions/`.
 This way you also won't receive any automatic updates, as well.

 ## Preferences Page
-To manage which URLs Falcon can index, delete websites from the index, and more, go to the preferences page.
+To manage which URLs WorldBrain can index, delete websites from the index, and more, go to the preferences page.

 !["Extension Bar"](http://i.imgur.com/w6cdWsc.png "Extension Bar")